sky-uk/kafka-configurator/README.md

 Command line tool to create and update Kafka topics based on the provided configuration.

 This software is meant to be used as a tool for automatically creating topics and updating their parameters.
 It reads a YAML description of the desired setup, compares it with the current state and alters the topics that are different.

 ## Download

+#### Binary archive

 Released artifacts are published to [Bintray](https://bintray.com/sky-uk/oss-maven/kafka-configurator/_latestVersion#files) as zip or tgz archives.

 It does not require an installation process: just extract the archive into any directory and execute `bin/kafka-configurator` (or `bin\kafka-configurator.bat` on Windows) to see the usage instructions.

+#### Docker Image

+The Docker Image is available from Docker Hub at [sky/kafka-configurator](https://hub.docker.com/r/matthedude/kafka-configurator)

 ## Usage